 8. Will I get audited for filing an extension?
 Answer: No. Extensions are becoming more and more common.
 In fact, more of our clients file extensions than file before April 15th.
 In addition, the IRS extended the extension period from 4 months to 6 months (until October 15th), because the 4 month extension did not give them long enough to get their tax information together and file their return.

 10. What happens if I wind up owing taxes on my return and cannot pay the amount in one lump sum?
 Can I make payments to the IRS?
 Answer: The IRS has already thought of this possibility.
 That’s why they have created a Form 9465 that you can file with your tax return to request of them: 1) how much you wish to pay them now, 2) how much you wish to pay them every month, and 3) on what day of the month you will make your payments.
 Be forewarned that the IRS charges a set-up fee of $105.
-Let us know you wish to make payments, we will print this form as part of your return, and you can fill in those 3 blanks.
+Provide us those 3 pieces of information, and we will file this form as part of your return.
+However, if you can your tax bill within 120 days, you do not have to set up the installment plan and can save the $105 set up fee.

 11. How many years can I show a loss?
 Or, I heard I must show a profit 3 out of the last 5 years in order to claim a loss from a business.
 Is that true?
 Answer: According to section 183 of the Internal Revenue Code, if a loss is attributable to an activity “not engaged in for profit,” the loss is not allowed as a deduction against other income.
 However, an activity is engaged in for profit if the taxpayer entertained “an actual and honest, even though unreasonable or unrealistic, profit objective in engaging in the activity.”
 Our experience has been that 99% of our clients enter into business with the expectation and the objective to make a profit.
 Therefore, be sure you can prove you are working your business in a business-like fashion so as to try to make a profit.
 The IRS has a list of tests to try to determine this.
 See our Hobby Loss Questionnaire to see if you can legitimately pass these tests.